Science is an integral part of the curriculum at John Stainer Primary Community School.

 We love to involve the whole school community in Science.

-We run an annual Science Quiz for children and their parents, which is always fun as well as being informative.
+We finished off our science week with a science themed quiz night for the children and their families, with lots of amazing science themed prizes, which is always fun as well as being informative.